WebexCC-SA/TS-2025/docs/main/CoreTrack_Mission6.md

     > 2. Filter by **Date Range** and by **Label**

     !!!
 Note
-        You might see an allert as on the following screenshot.
+        You might see an alert as on the following screenshot.
 Click refresh button to reload the diagram.
         ![profiles](../graphics/Lab1/DebugRefresh.jpg)

 3. Observe the execution path, with visual indicators highlighting the flow nodes being executed.
 You can switch between Event Flows and Main Flows to see all nodes executed.